 Before your account is verified and approved, Laybuy will have to carry out a credit check.

 Once your account has been created, you’ll be given a limit based on your credit score.
-Then, you’ll be able to use Laybuy to make purchases through any of its approved retailers up to the limit.
-After you’ve made any purchases, you’ll be expected to pay Laybuy back over six, equal weekly payments.
+Then you’ll be able to use Laybuy to make purchases through any of its approved retailers up to the limit.

 Features of shopping with Laybuy

 - No annual fees.
 There are no upfront fees to pay on your Laybuy account.

 - Interest-free.
 Laybuy only offers 1 payment plan, but you won’t have to pay any interest and will be able to spread the cost over 6 weeks with equal payments.